 You're now ready to insert the foam base.
 It should sit flat in the existing area between the foam sides.
 Place the air chambers on top with both hose connections facing the head of the bed.

-Hook Up the Firmness Control System and Inflate the Air Chambers to 100
+Hook Up the Firmness Control System

 It's now time to hook the hoses up to the air chambers.
 Make sure that you hook the left hose, which is marked "L," through the opening on the left side of the mattress cover and connect it to the left side of the air chamber.
 Push the hose into the chamber until you hear a click.
 Repeat this on the right side.
 Using the remote control that came with your Sleep Number bed, inflate the air chamber.
 Press and hold the "fill" button to inflate both chambers to 100.
 After you complete the setup process, you can adjust the bed to your Sleep Number of choice.